deas/ka0s/README.md

 - leverage `litmusctl`
 - Try it with [Sock Shop : A Microservice Demo Application](https://github.com/microservices-demo/microservices-demo)
 - How do we manage litmus projects (using ui?)?
 - Add mongodb/prometheus convenience (e.g. auth) targets to `Makefile`
+- Test drive 3.0-beta

 ## Known Issues
 - Some experiments from `litmus-go` appear to rely on `/var/run/docker.sock` which does not exist with containerd based environments